MNemanow/product_sentiment_nlp/README.md

 ├── mendy                     <- individual contributor
 ├── zach                      <- individual contributor
-├── .gitignore                <- filed github should ignore ├── main_notebook.ipynb       <- Narrative documentation of analysis in Jupyter notebook ├── presentation.pdf          <- PDF version of project
+├── .gitignore                <- filed github should ignore ├── Main_Notebook.ipynb       <- Narrative documentation of analysis in Jupyter notebook ├── presentation.pdf          <- PDF version of project
 ├── README.md                 <- The top-level README for reviewers of this project
 ```# product_sentiment_nlp